Bikeman868/OwinFramework.Middleware/OwinFramework.FormIdentification/Test-flows.md

 ﻿# OWIN Framework Form Identification Middleware Test Flows

-This solution inclides a very primative self-hosted web site that can be used to try out the various features of the middleware in this solution.
+This solution includes a very primative self-hosted web site that can be used to try out the various features of the middleware in this solution.
 This test server was used to verify the following user flows though the forms identification middleware: